7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Microsoft-Entra-ID-Administration.md

 Organization Units (OU) | Objects that are collection of attributes that can be organized Directory Service | Runs on a DC providing methods for storing data and managing availability.

-##### Important distinctions between Azure AD and AD Directory Service
+##### Important distinctions between Microsoft Entra ID  and AD Directory Service

-Tenants represents an organization in Azure Active Directory - distinct and separate from other Azure AD tenants.
+Tenants represents an organisation in Microsoft Entra ID - distinct and separate from other Microsoft Entra ID  tenants.

-Azure AD includes federation service
+Microsoft Entra ID  includes federation service

-AD DS is primarily a directory service, while Azure AD is a full identity solution.
+AD DS is primarily a directory service, while Microsoft Entra ID  is a full identity solution.

-Azure AD is based on HTTP and HTTPS protocols with REST API
+Microsoft Entra ID  is based on HTTP and HTTPS protocols with REST API
-- Azure AD tenants can't be queried by using LDAP.
-Azure AD uses the REST API over HTTP and HTTPS.
+- Microsoft Entra ID  tenants can't be queried by using LDAP.
+Microsoft Entra ID  uses the REST API over HTTP and HTTPS.
  - it doesn't use Kerberos authentication.

-Azure AD users and groups are created in a flat structure.
-There are no organizational units (OUs) or group policy objects (GPOs).
+Microsoft Entra ID  users and groups are created in a flat structure.
+There are no organisational units (OUs) or group policy objects (GPOs).

 You manage only users, groups, and policies - unless you deploy AD DS.

-#### Azure AD Domain Services
+#### Microsoft Entra ID  Domain Services

-Azure AD  Domain Services - some AD domain services are not available in the cloud - Azure AD Directory Domain Services provides managed domain services such as:
+Microsoft Entra ID   Domain Services - some AD domain services are not available in the cloud - Microsoft Entra ID  Directory Domain Services provides managed domain services such as:
 - Domain Joins
 - Group policies
 - LDAP
 - Kerberos

-#### Azure AD Connect
+#### Microsoft Entra ID Connect

-Azure AD Connect is hybrid service to connect on-premise to Azure Account
+Microsoft Entra ID  Connect is hybrid service to connect on-premise to Azure Account

-Password hash synchronization - sync on-premise AD with Cloud AD Pass-through authenication - sign-on with the same password for local and cloud AD Federation integration - hybrid environment for local AD FS infrastucture - certificate renewal Synchronization - syncing data
+Password hash synchronization - sync on-premise AD with Cloud AD Pass-through authenication - sign-on with the same password for local and cloud AD Federation integration - hybrid environment for local AD FS infrastructure - certificate renewal Synchronization - syncing data
 Health Monitoring - monitoring in Azure Portal

-#### Azure AD join
+#### Microsoft Entra ID  join

-Azure Active Directory enables single sign-on (SSO) to devices, applications, and services from anywhere.
+Microsoft Entra ID enables single sign-on (SSO) to devices, applications, and services from anywhere.
 Securing is vital for compliance!
-Azure AD join - for device joining:
+Microsoft Entra ID  join - for device joining:
 Features:
 - SSO, Enterprise State roaming, MS Store for business access, Windows Hello, Access restrictions, access to on-premise
 - Requires: